 13 Behaviours: Covey gives a list of 13 Behaviours, with a chapter dedicated to each, on how trust can be improved.

 Character: Behaviour #1: Talk Straight Behaviour #2: Demonstrate Respect Behaviour #3: Create Transparency Behaviour #4: Right Wrongs Behaviour #5: Show Loyalty

 Competence: Behaviour #6: Deliver Results Behaviour #7: Get Better Behaviour #8: Confront Reality Behaviour #9: Clarify Expectations Behaviour #10: Practice Accountability Behaviour #11: Listen First Behaviour #12: Keep Commitments Behaviour #13: Extent Trust

 There's a lot more to this book than the summary here will do justice.
-Overall, it's a unique business book that every leader should have access to.
+Overall, it's a unique business book that every leader should have on their bookshelf.
 By the time you're through, undoubtably there will be one quote left ringing in your ears:

 "As you go to work, your top responsibility should be to build trust." - Robert Eckert, CEO, Mattel